-10 Mistakes People Make When Making Caramel
+10 Common Mistakes to Avoid When Making Caramel

 Making caramel from scratch is no easy task!
 Fortunately, there's an easy way to fix most candy making mistakes.